-Healthcare informatics is a fast-growing field, especially in the areas of health data analytics systems and electronic health records.
-Obtaining a Master of Science in Health Informatics will position you to take advantage of this growth.
-Just as important, you will be at the leading edge of information technology as it pertains to healthcare.
+Healthcare informatics is a fast-growing field, especially in the areas of health data analytics systems and electronic health records (EHRs).
+Obtaining a Master of Science (M.S.) in Health Informatics will position you to take advantage of this growth.
+Just as important, you will be at the leading edge of information technology (IT) as it pertains to healthcare.

-Part of this Act included the Health Information and Technology for Economic and Clinical Health (HITECH) Act.
-One of the most important aspects of HITECH is its provision of incentives to health providers to use electronic health records systems — and penalties if they do not.
+Part of this Act includes the Health Information and Technology for Economic and Clinical Health (HITECH) Act.
+One of the most important aspects of HITECH is its provision of incentives to health providers to integrate EHR systems and penalties if these systems are not impactfully implemented.

-HITECH has had a great impact on healthcare in the United States, but its adoption has faced some bumps along the way.
-While it has helped enhance the quality of health services, it has also led to some steep learning curves.
-In the long run, however, it has made it much easier and faster for healthcare professionals to both access and share patient information.
+HITECH had a great impact on healthcare in the U.S., but its adoption faced bumps along the way.
+While the HITECH Act helped enhance the quality of health services, it also led to some steep learning curves.
+In the long run, however, the HITECH Act resulted in easier, faster and more robust access to and sharing of patient information for healthcare providers.

 A major subset of health informatics is known as clinical informatics.
 This involves providing a wide range of healthcare professionals with the information they need to determine the most effective plan of care possible for a patient.
 Physicians, physical therapists, nurses and others use informatics when retrieving information such as medical images and data.

 What to Expect When Pursuing a Master of Science in Health Informatics

 The M.S. in Health Informatics program from Northern Kentucky University (NKU) equips students with the tools to drive healthcare innovation and provides them with an understanding of the science behind the technology at the core of informatics.